pudly/schmopera-hugo/content/articles/the-gypsy-baron.md

 As the Count, tenor Cian Horrobin is a breath of fresh air who shows up at just the right time to invigorate the production.

-The 12-piece orchestra and chorus led by Derek Bate were distinctly Viennese and crisp and clear, and brought he house down with the large ensemble numbers.
+The 12-piece orchestra and chorus led by Derek Bate were distinctly Viennese and crisp and clear, and brought the house down with the large ensemble numbers.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1578174051/media/2020/01/MichaelBarrettasSandorBarinkay_soeotu.jpg){{% /md %}}